Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Problem Analysis

 We first overview the unsupervised framework for depth learning.
-Then, we revisit the depth and camera pose based image warping and demonstrate the relationship between camera motion and depth network training.
-Finally, we compare the statistics of camera motions in different datasets to verify the impact of camera motion on depth learning.
+Then, we revisit the depth and ego-motion based image warping and demonstrate the relationship between depth and decomposed motions.
+Finally, we compare the ego-motion statistics in different scenarios to verify the impact of ego-motion on depth learning.